4/30/2025

 Co-Chief Executive Officer, Grupo Televisa

 Thank you, Livia.
-Balim, can you answer these questions?
-Sure, counsel.
+Balim, can you answer this question?

 speaker

-Livia, I think that the first question is we are still finalizing some synergies with SCIE, but we have a constant effort on margin improvement.
-So obviously, we're not forecasting further increments, but we are always focusing on improving margins, and that's a recurring theme amongst ourselves.
-Regarding the 1 million HOMPest, typically the first quarter is a slow quarter, but by the end of the year, we should reach our target.
-In terms of our CAPEX budget, we are in the 665.
+Sure, Alfonso.
+Livia, I think that the first question is we are still finalizing some synergies with Sky, but we have a constant effort on margin improvement.
+So obviously we're not forecasting further increments, but we are always focusing on improving margins.
+And that's a recurring theme amongst ourselves.
+Regarding the 1 million homes passed, typically the first quarter is a slow quarter.
+But by the end of the year, we should reach our target.
+In terms of our capex budget, we are in the 665.
 We should not deviate much from that in any way.
-So we should anticipate doing that.
-Obviously, like I said, the first quarter is a little slower, so there is seasonality, and obviously the last quarter tends to be the heaviest one in terms of CAPEX deployment.
+So we should anticipate us doing that.
+Obviously, like I said, the first quarter is a little slower.
+So there is seasonality.
+And obviously, the last quarter tends to be the heaviest one in terms of capex deployment.

 speaker